Non-Resident Individual for AY 2025-26

 Tax Slabs for AY 2025-26***

-- In "non-business cases", option to choose the regime can be exercised every year directly in the ITR to be filed on or before the due date specified under section 139(1).
+- In "non-business cases", option to choose the regime can be exercised every year directly in the ITR and such ITR is required to be filed on or before the due date specified under section 139(1).

-- In case of eligible taxpayers having income from business and profession, new tax regime is default regime.
-If assessee wants to opt out of new tax regime, they can furnish Form-10-IEA on or before the due date u/s 139(1) for furnishing the return of income.
+- In case of eligible taxpayers having income from business and profession, if assessee wants to opt out of tax regime, they have to furnish Form-10-IEA on or before the due date u/s 139(1) for furnishing the return of income.
 Also, for the purpose of withdrawal of such option i.e. opting out of old tax regime shall also be done by way of furnishing Form No.10-IEA.
-However, option to switch to old tax regime and withdraw the option in any subsequent AY is available only once in lifetime for eligible taxpayers having income from business and profession.
+However, option withdraw old tax regime and re-entering into default tax regime is available only insubsequent AY and is available only once in lifetime for eligible taxpayers having income from business and profession.

 - Tax rates for Non Resident Individual are as under: